Key takeaways

 Hypoglycemia (low blood sugar)

-Both Wegovy and Mounjaro carry a black box warning indicating a potential increased risk for thyroid cancer.
-Research on lab animals (but not in humans) showed an increase in cancerous and non-cancerous thyroid tumors.
+Both Wegovy and Mounjaro carry a black box warning about thyroid C-cell tumors based on animal studies.
+It is not known whether these medications cause medullary thyroid carcinoma in humans.
 As a result, people with a family or personal history of thyroid cancer or tumors may not be good candidates for GLP-1 treatment.

-It’s important to monitor any symptoms or side effects when taking Wegovy or Mounjaro.
-If you experience severe symptoms, stop taking the medication and contact your provider.
+It is important to monitor any symptoms or side effects when taking Wegovy or Mounjaro.
+Anyone who experiences severe symptoms should stop taking the medication,contact their healthcare provider right away or seek urgent care

 Wegovy vs. Mounjaro cost and accessibility

-The cost of GLP-1 medications can vary depending on your location, insurance coverage, and eligibility for assistance programs.
+The cost of GLP-1 medications may vary depending on location, insurance coverage, and eligibility for assistance programs.

-Getting insurance coverage for weight loss medications like Wegovy and Mounjaro can be challenging.
-For example, some plans may not cover weight loss medications like Wegovy, or if they do, you may have to get prior authorization from your insurance company first.
+Getting insurance coverage for weight loss medications such as Wegovy can be challenging.
+Coverage for Mounjaro is generally tied to its FDA-approved use for type 2 diabetes.
+Some plans may not cover weight loss medications, or coverage may require prior authorization from the insurance carrier first.

-More insurance plans cover Mounjaro when it’s prescribed for type 2 diabetes but may not cover it or other off-label diabetes medications for weight loss.
+More insurance plans cover Mounjaro when prescribed for type 2 diabetes, but may not cover it or other off-label diabetes medications for weight loss.

 Wegovy cost

-The current list price for Wegovy before insurance or other discounts is $1,349.02 per month.
-If you have a commercial insurance plan that covers Wegovy and you meet certain eligibility requirements, you may pay as little as $0 per month through the WeGoTogether Savings Program.
+The current list price for Wegovy is $1,349.02 per month before insurance or other discounts.
+Those with a commercial insurance plan that covers Wegovy and who meet certain eligibility requirements may pay as little as $25 per month through the Wegovy Savings Offer (also called the NovoCare Savings Card).

 Mounjaro cost

-The list price for Mounjaro is $1,070.77 per month before insurance, savings programs, or discounts.
-If you’re eligible for a Mounjaro Savings Card, you may pay as little as $25 for a one- or three-month supply of medication.
+The list price for Mounjaro is $1,112.16 per month before insurance, savings programs, or discounts.
+Those eligible for a Mounjaro Savings Card may pay as little as $25 for a one- or three-month supply.

-Be enrolled in a commercial insurance plan (state, federal, and government-funded programs—including Medicare and Medicaid—do not qualify for the savings card)
+Enrolled in a commercial insurance plan (state, federal, and government-funded programs — including Medicare and Medicaid — do not qualify)

 Other ways to save on Wegovy and Mounjaro

-Some consumer drug sites like GoodRx and SingleCare may also offer pharmacy-specific coupons for Wegovy or other Mounjaro discounts that can help reduce out-of-pocket costs.
+Consumer drug sites such as GoodRx and SingleCare may offer pharmacy-specific coupons for Wegovy or other Mounjaro discounts that may help reduce costs.

 Which is better, Wegovy or Mounjaro?

-“The weight loss [these medications] produce can make it easier for a person to be more physically active,” Kyle says.
-“These health habits are very personal, which is why personalized plans are essential.”
+"The weight loss [these medications] produce can make it easier for a person to be more physically active," says Ted Kyle, RPh, MBA, a registered pharmacist.
+"These health habits are very personal, which is why personalized plans are essential."

-Questions to ask your doctor about Wegovy and Mounjaro
+Questions to ask your healthcare provider about Wegovy and Mounjaro

-The first step to finding the right weight loss injection is to talk to your healthcare provider.
-They can help evaluate the potential benefits and drawbacks of each medication.
+A good first step toward finding the right weight loss injection or diabetes treatment is speaking with a healthcare provider, who can help evaluate the potential benefits and drawbacks of each medication.

-Here are some questions to discuss with your healthcare provider:
+The following questions may be helpful to discuss with a healthcare provider:

 Am I eligible for weight loss medication?